ZIB-IOL/ApproximateVanishingIdeals.jl/docs/src/docs_oavi_transformation.md

 data = Matrix(read_df)
 ````

-Be sure that you read in your data with `Float64` as the type for your data as `fit` assumes the entries in the data matrix to be of type `Float64`.
+Be sure that you read in your data with `Float64` as the type for your data as `fit_oavi` assumes the entries in the data matrix to be of type `Float64`.

 Now we can start finding which $\psi$ works best for us.
 Choose some values for $\psi$ you want to test, for example `psis = [0.01, 0.005, 0.001, 0.0005]`.
 Then you loop through each $\psi$, check the e.g. classification error using your favorite classifier and choose the one that performs best.